dojo/framework/docs/en/resources/introduction.md

 			total: data.total
 		};
 	}
-};

-const resource = createResource(template);
+});
 ```

 When a call is made to the resource api which requires data to be read, the `read` function will be called with the `ReadOptions`, a `put` function and a `get` function.
 The `ReadOptions` consist of the `offset`, the requested page `size` and a `query` for filtering.
-The two helper functions can be used to sideload data or to read existing data from the resource.
+The two helper functions can be used to side-load data or to read existing data from the resource.
 More information on this can be found in the [supplemental documentation](/learn/resource/data-templates).

 ## Transforming data